hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

      This is where the digital signature is decoded, and the scent is recreated using a device known as a "scent sythesizer."
 These devices use a mixture of chemicals to reproduce the scent based on its digital signature.

+JAMAICA AND REST OF THE REGION ON E-NOSE OBJECTIVE ANALYSIS TO BE COMPARED WITH STATISTICAL INSPECTION

 In Jamaica E-Noses objective analysis to be compared to regions are based on inspection, and early deterioration of spoilage and contamination, improved shelf-life management, and streamlined production control.
 The following islands in the region suffer similar fate, such as,, Cucacao,